MUCI/jquery-usos/doc/installation.md

     * Sample request: [method_index](https://public.usos.edu.pl/jquery-usos/proxy/usosapiProxy.php?_method_=services/apiref/method_index).
     * Currently, it is connected to the official USOS API server of the University of Warsaw.
 This may change in the future.
-    * This URL is intended to be used only with our demo pages, please set up your own proxy for your project.
+    * *This URL is intended to be used only with our demo pages*, please set up your own proxy for your project.
 All responses include the `Access-Control-Allow-Origin` header which will restrict access from other domains.